How to make Butter at Home

 Homemade Butter

 - Pour 1 cup of heavy cream into a food processor.
 Process for 3-5 minutes or until the fat separates from the liquid.
+Pour off the liquid (buttermilk) into a separate container to save for other recipes.

 - Put the butter into a bowl and cover it with cold water.
 Use a spatula to press the butter into the side of the bowl to extract any remaining buttermilk.
 Repeat this process with fresh water until it remains clear after pressing.